sql-machine-learning/elasticdl/docs/designs/ps_design.md

 - Feature ID is usually calculated by the hash function.
 The training dataset is too large to get the range of the ID before training.
 - Sometimes, there comes a new feature ID in online learning.

-we introduce a customized data structure `EmbeddingVectors`, Following is the definition of `EmbeddingVectors`:
+We introduce a customized data structure `EmbeddingVectors`, Following is the definition of `EmbeddingVectors`:

 ```python
 class EmbeddingVectors(object):